Sartaglo/tournamentorganizer/README.md

 ## Version 3.0 Roadmap

-- [ ] Support a more readable format in the registration document.
+- [x] Support a more readable format in the registration document.
-- [ ] Store friend codes with host registrations and manage Tournament Host role.
+- [x] Store friend codes with host registrations.
+- [ ] Manage Tournament Host role.
 - [ ] Support existing registrants to easily swap between hosting and non-hosting without copying and pasting their existing registration.
 - [ ] Facilitate the ability to create a category and channels for a new